About

 I read a lot on how to improve myself and then I put into action what I’ve learned.
 When something works, I tell as many people as I can.
 I make mistakes.
 All.
 The.
 Time.
 At home, at work, when nobody’s looking.
 I call them out as kindly as I can, see what I can learn and do better next time.
 I think that this is the engine room of a great life.

 I’ve worked in EdTech startups for 10+ years, but I don’t consider myself that much of a tech person.
 I’m more of a people person.
-For the last couple of years, I’ve gone into sales and business development and it might be the first time I’m really doing something that welcomes what I’m truly good at—things like connecting people, connecting with people, asking questions and documenting systems and processes.
+For the last few years, I’ve worked in sales and business development and it might be the first time I’m really doing something that welcomes what I’m truly good at: like connecting people, connecting with people, asking questions, community building and documenting systems and processes.

 More about me:

-- I like to watch cricket, AFL and golf highlights.
+• I like to watch cricket, golf, AFL and football highlights.
 I rarely watch an entire game.
 Highlights, I always have time for.
 Sport makes me happy and makes me feel safe.

-- I love being great with money.
-7 years ago my grandpa gave me a copy of The Barefoot Investor and it changed me life.
+• I love being good with money.
+9 years ago my grandpa gave me a copy of The Barefoot Investor and it changed me life.
 I invest in low-cost index funds so I can invest my time in the people I love and the things I want to do.
 I don’t believe in real estate as an investment.

-- I love chocolate.
+• I love chocolate.
 But it is possible to love something too much.
 A couple of years ago, I had set a rule for myself to only have one piece per day (with the exception special occasions).
-I like how this has made me feel ever since.
+Every couple of visits to the dentist I have another go at implementing the rule.

-- I am an eldest child.
+• I am an eldest child.
 My brother is a graphic designer, working for my dad’s graphic design business of 30 years.
 My sister works at a university in a halls of residence.
 Mum works in the cafeteria of my old school.
-I try to call one family member every couple of weeks.
 I love living in a different country, but I miss everyone a lot.